 - Co-chaired the monthly project DB Safety and Security Certification meeting, and the Fire/Life Safety Committee meeting.
-Participated in the Capital Projects Safety Committee meeting. - Project staff continued its participation in the BBII monthly "All Hands" contractor workforce meetings.
-Safety communication with project field staff on all work shifts continues on an ongoing basis to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Performed an initial hazard analysis of proposed EMU electrification work flow processes at the vehicle equipment maintenance facility (CEMOF). - Provided inspection of new contractor equipment to be used on the ROW prior to being placed into service. - Performed a contractor incident investigation after a hi-rail excavator derailed while travelling on the drill track at six miles per hour.
-The incident occurred due to a defective wheel.
-Mitigation recommendations, including daily pre-work visual inspection of wheels, were provided to prevent future occurrences. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.
+Participated in the Capital Projects Safety Committee meeting. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
+Safety communication with project field staff on all work shifts continues on an ongoing basis to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Reviewed and commented on proposed design variance requests associated with a potential impact on project safety. - Coordinated with EMU and CEMOF design staff and updated the hazard analysis of the proposed EMU electrification work flow processes at the vehicle equipment maintenance facility. - Provided inspection of new contractor equipment to be used on the ROW prior to being placed into service. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Coordinated with the Transit Deputy Sheriff's Office in addressing security concerns at the TPS-2 construction site.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation, pole installations and potholing field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Finalize the Hazards Analysis on the electrification of CEMOF shop to ensure safety while performing maintenance on the EMUs.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections. - Finalize the Hazards Analysis on the electrification of CEMOF shop to ensure safety while performing maintenance on the EMUs. - Participate in the FTA PCEP quarterly meeting update. - In partnership with the contractor, assess the status and reinforce the application of project safety measures initiated as a result of prior incidents.